cakenggt/analytical-engine-presentation/notes.md

 * Commands and numbers
 	* A xxxxxxxxxxx attendant instructions
 	* . xxxxxxxxxxx comments
-	* NXXX YYY Set the store at XXX to value YYY
+	* NXXX YYY Set the store at XXX to value YYY.
+This is for variable initiation at the beginning of the program.
 	* {}(){?(?
 Skips, loops, and conditionals of each
 	* -+/* operators
 	* LXXX load number at store location XXX into mill.
-If this is the second load after an operator, execute function
+If this is the second load after an operator, execute function.
+There is also the primed version for the primed ingress axis.
-	* SXXX save number in egress axis at store position XXX
+	* SXXX save number in egress axis at store position XXX.
+There is also the primed version for the value on the primed egress axis.
 * Explain how a simple addition and save would be performed
 	* N000 1
 	* N001 2